elastic/kibana/README.md

 ### Edit

-The edit button will allow you to edit the schema of the stored object.
-Note this operation is for advanced users only.
-Making changes here can break large portions of the application.
+Clicking *Edit* will allow you to change the title, description and other settings of the saved object.
+You can also edit the schema of the stored object.

+*Note:* this operation is for advanced users only - making changes here can break large portions of the application.
 <!-- /include -->